Best National Park Wedding Venues in the U.S.

 • Spring, early summer and fall

-• Fly in to Las Vegas for the closest major airport near Zion National Park
+• Fly in to Las Vegas (LAS) and drive about two hours to Zion National Park

 • Zion Canyon Overlook